Sandybro9001/vast-oceans-notes/magic-item-log.md

 Miscellaneous nifty objects.
 Some of these are third party.
 Just google those.

 - Drift Globe
+- 2 Bags of Holding
+- WAld of Lighning Bolts
 - Staff of Invisibility
 - Staff of Teleportation
 - Staff of Healing